NotTimTam/cms/README.md

 -   SCSS/JS/HTML/SVG support.
 -   Fix article refresh editor.
 Basically if you refresh the article editor after saving a brand new article, since the url doesnt include the ID, refreshing does not open to that article.
 -   Include Lucide license in administrative portal.
+-   .env timezone support, allow for overwrite by global configuration.
+-   Allow backend reboot triggering.
+Include necessary warning messages about handling the site not loading during reboot or an issue stopping it.
+-   Replace select dropdown with a headless popup for consistency across browsers.
 -   Articles built in markdown, html, maybe modes for the editor.
 -   Customizable admin dashboard.
 -   Git-like versioning on articles?